webzakimbo/bcome-read-the-docs/docs/source/usage/executing-commands.rst

    When you a enter a Bcome session you are in the scope of an instance of a Ruby object (see: :doc:`../core-concepts/node`), representing the current node.

-   Each level within your Bcome instance will be associated with a different node object.
+   Each node within your Bcome instance will be represented by a different Ruby object.

 Invoking commands with Keyed-access
 -----------------------------------